Call for Speakers is now closed.

 Contact us

-You will be notified of the outcome of your submission by email in October 2024.
+You will be notified of the outcome of your submission by email in early November 2024.
 Please note the email address that you supply in the Submitter Details page will be the email address used to correspond the results of your submission.
 If you change email addresses during this time, please let us know so we can update your records.